alislaboratory/4BitCPU/README.txt

 	UDEF 0110
 	UDEF 0111

-	SWP 1000
+	SWP 1000 (MEMOP) - Swap contents of registers A and B.
-	WAB 1001
+	WAB 1001 (MEMOP) - Write operand A to register A and operand B into register B.
-	LDA 1010
+	LDA 1010 (MEMOP) - Write
-	JMF 1011
+	JMF 1011 - Increment/decrement the program counter by 5.
-	WRX 1100
-	UDF 1101- Jump to instruction at memory address A if contents at memory address B is 0000.
-	UDF 1110- Write the contents of result register X to memory at address in input register A. (done() UDEF 1111
+	WRX 1100 - Write contents of accumulator to memory address in register A.
+	UDF 1101
+	UDF 1110
+	UDF 1111